 - Supported self-study: after-school study available in room 6.

-- Staff, Parent or child requests for educational materials £107.32 (For example, calculator, maths set, art pencils, stationary, revision books for home use.)
+- Staff, Parent or child requests for educational materials (For example, calculator, maths set, art pencils, stationery, revision books for home use.)

 - (contingency for extra 1:1 or further leadership and learning opportunities that may arise during the academic year )

-The targets for 2017 -18 remain the same as for 2016 – 17 as they have demonstrated that they yield excellent outcomes.
-We are, however, looking to add a nominated PPG ambassador in the English and Mathematics Department.
+The targets for 2018 -19 remain the same as for 2017 – 18 as they have demonstrated that they yield excellent outcomes.
+We will look to increase spending for 1:1 English and Mathematics tuition.